AndyWright360/Milestone-Project-1/README.md

 </details>

-After addressing the sequential order of my headings throughout the site and increasing the font size used in the footer I retested all pages.
+After addressing the sequential order of my headings throughout the site and increasing the font size used in the footer, I retested all pages.

 #### **Home Page - Retest**